N 42°.22.760′, W 086° 27.427′, WSW off South Haven harbor, 160′ deep

 Soon after turning north on a course for Holland, a small section of the water tight wall started to leak and the marine contractors knew that they would probably lose the vessel.
 Fighting to keep the last main pump operational, John Bultema II, then only 20 years old and working as a diver for his father’s company, lost the battle to the incoming water.

 Bultema was plucked off the sinking hulk by a crane just seconds before the barge rose up stern first and plunged to the bottom of the lake in 160 feet of water.
 The men aboard the tug watched as the churning and frothing waters sucked the ship down.
 Some say they actually heard the concussion as it hit bottom.
-It plunged like a spear at the break point where water flooded in and impaled itself in the bottom where it still rests precariously over three decades later.
+It plunged like a spear at the break point where water flooded in, and impaled itself in the bottom where it still rests precariously four decades later.
 Once back at their company headquarters in Manistee, Michigan, Bultema Jr. reported the loss of the barge to his father, John Bultema Sr., whose reaction was only relief that no one had been injured or perished in the accident.

 MSRA is convinced the marine chart designation “Wreck PA” or “Wreck-Position Approximate”, located just off South Haven, Michigan is the location where the stern section of the AA5 was thought to have been left behind.
 Bultema issued a notice to mariners to inform authorities of the loss of the ship, but likely was not able to record accurate coordinates in the flurry of activity as the ship careened to the bottom.
 We now know that this hulk is four miles north and west from the marker on the charts.